R Workshops @ UQ

 In the “Introduction to R and the tidyverse” workshop, we will start slowly.
 We will help familiarise you with R (the programming language), RStudio (the interface we recommend to program R in) and the tidyverse (a set of programming packages we use to speed up analysis and plotting).
 By the end of the day, you will be confidently loading datasets, writing basic code in R to manipulate the data, and plotting outputs from your analysis.

-Day 3 (Wednesday 12th February): Mixed Modelling
+Day 3 (Returning in February 2026): Mixed Modelling

 In this workshop you will learn how to fit Linear Mixed Models (LMMs), Generalised Linear Mixed Models (GLMMs), Generalised Additive Models (GAMs), and Generalised Additive Mixed Models (GAMMs).
 Mixed-effects models build on generalised linear models (GLMs) and have observations that are grouped in some way.
 This explicit recognition of grouping of observations within the model structure resolves many of the frequently encountered challenges associated with non-independence of observations, nested (hierarchical) designs, and spatial and temporal structuring.
 GAMs are extensions of GLMs and use flexible smoothers (wiggly lines) rather than mathematical equations to describe the relationship between the response and a set of predictors.